keypom/keypom-docs/docs/Concepts/KeypomProtocol/Assets/asset-types.md

 In the Keypom Protocol, an asset is something that is attached to every key in your drop.
 When someone obtains and uses a key, they will receive the assets - either to a new or existing account.
 </Admonition>

 Assets are meant to create new experience and bring value to your users.
-They can be one of the following:
+There can be any number of mixed and matched assets for each key use.
+Assets can take on the following types:

 * **NEAR**
 * **Fungible Tokens**